Can a contact lens get lost behind my eye?

 The best way to do this is to place a Q-Tip horizontally over the outside of your lid.
 Then, while looking down, grab hold of your eyelashes, gently pull the lid down and quickly evert (flip inside out) the lid by folding it over the Q-Tip.

 Keep looking down and tilt your head back.
-With your other eye open, you should be able to see the folded lens.
-Gently move the contact lens with your everted eyelid until it moves onto your eye so you can remove it.
+With your other eye open, you should be able to see the lost contact lens.
+Gently move the contact with your everted eyelid until it moves onto the front of your eye so you can remove it.

 If you cannot remove the lens from your eye with either of these methods, ask someone to help you, or call your eye doctor for assistance.